BCcampus/pressbooks-textbook/README.txt

 1. Upload `pressbooks-textbook` to the `/wp-content/plugins/` directory
 2. Activate the plugin at the network level, through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= Dude, where's my functionality? =

+Some of the functionality, like search and textbook buttons are tied directly to the `Open Textbooks` theme.
+Network Activate the theme, then activate at the book level and you'll have access to those features and more.

 == Screenshots ==